AdobeDocs/experience-platform.en/help/profile/ui/profile-customization.md

 # [!DNL Real-time Customer Profile] detail customization {#profile-detail-customization}

 Within the Adobe Experience Platform user interface, you can view and interact with [!DNL Real-time Customer Profile] data in the form of customer profiles.
 The profile information displayed in the UI has been merged together from multiple profile fragments to form a single view of each individual customer.
 This includes details such as basic attributes, linked identities, and channel preferences.
-The default fields shown in profiles can also be changed at an organizational-level to display preferred Profile attributes.
-This guide provides step-by-step instructions for customizing the way in which Profile data is displayed within the Platform UI.
+The default fields shown in profiles can also be changed at an organizational-level to display preferred [!DNL Profile] attributes.
+This guide provides step-by-step instructions for customizing the way in which [!DNL Profile] data is displayed within the Platform UI.

 For a complete guide to the [!UICONTROL Profiles] UI, please visit the [Profile user guide](user-guide.md).